VikramP7/WeatherTree/README.md

 ## Members and Contributions
-- **Vikram Procter** - 3D design for tree, Lead UI, backend, and animation developer
+- **Vikram Procter** - 3D design for tree, wiring design, lead UI, backend, and animation developer

 - **Hammad Shakeel** - 3D design for orangutan, and assembly